 The existing Project corridor is a two-lane undivided rural roadway with narrow lanes, narrow shoulders, limited turn lanes, poor roadbed condition, and unsafe intersections.
 Intersection safety and delay issues are further illustrated in this video.
+As shown in the video, at the intersection of US 212 and County Highway 51 vehicles take risks such as rolling side street stops in order to utilize gaps in traffic to access US 212.
+During PM peak hours, there is a significant wait time, of over two minutes in this example, to make a safe turn from the local connection on to US 212.
 These inadequacies create bottlenecks in the interstate freight supply chain and perpetuate safety issues, which lead to truck travel time delay and reliability uncertainty.
 Between the Twin Cities and Cologne, US 212 is a continuous four-lane roadway.
-This Project will replace the remaining two-lane gap with a four-lane divided expressway.
+This Project will replace the remaining two-lane gap with a four-lane divided expressway, creating a four-lane expressway facility from Glenco to the Twin Cities..